PlamediD/Traveler-app-/README.md

 NOTE: Casey worked with Henry (Haonan) on testing, so any committs he submitted were from both of them.

 ## Milestone 2
+The goal is to finish the weather & budget feature, we could test our user experience.
+Incorporate budgeting feature where users can add and track expenses for their trip.
+Integrate with a weather API to display weather conditions for the user's selected location